EEmery/polideuces-01/docs/en-1-getting-started.md

 **Electronics Schematics**

-The full wiring of the electronic components should looke something like:
+The full wiring of the electronic components should look something like:

 ![electronic-schematics](/docs/images/electronics-schematic.png)